I can’t find my pinkie

 What’s it like to deal with hand paralysis?

 This morning, I can’t find my little pinkie in my brain’s map of location.
 Furthermore, I can’t find my four toes (the big toe is hard to miss).

-Usually, it comes after an exorbitant work out.
-Yesterday, my pinkie can flex and let go of the medium size balls.
+Usually, it comes after an exorbitant workout.
+Yesterday, my pinkie could flex and let go of the medium size balls.
 (Think of a tennis ball or a soft baseball).

-Over and over, I get the balls and release them into a net.
-Plus, I can handle small balls, playing cards, dominoes, so on.
+Over and over, I picked up the balls and released them into a net.
+Plus, I could manipulate small balls, playing cards, and dominoes.

 Why can’t I follow that the next day?

-Think of it like you are at a rave: dance ’til you dance no more.
+Think of it like you are at a rave; dance until you can dance no more.

-My anxious persona get worried throughout the day and evening: “Why don’t you shake your pinkie!
-Why doesn’t it move!
+My anxious persona gets worried throughout the day and evening: “Why don’t you shake your pinkie?
+Why doesn’t it move?
 Aaaaah!”

 I gently quiet my anxious persona and willingly direct my anxious persona to a new subject: “Why don’t the Chinese foam manufacturers write back?”